 They're off to an NHL-worst 2-10-1 start, have two players currently suspended and Sunday night traded star scorer Thomas Vanek to the New York Islanders.
-But longtime general manager Darcy Regier doesn't want to consider himself under pressure, despite his current situation.
+But longtime general manager Darcy Regier doesn't want to consider his current situation a lot of pressure.

 "I don't do well with that word," Regier said.
 "I think there's a better word.
 Is it a bigger challenge?
 Yeah.
 I'd substitute the word challenge for pressure."

 As far as challenges go, it's a monumental one.
 Regier is in the midst of trying to rebuild a roster around a young core without losing the support of fans, ownership and his veteran players.

 Trading Vanek was another step in that process, which could include shipping out franchise goaltender Ryan Miller and others before the March trade deadline.
 It's up to Regier get the best return out of such moves.